US regulators lift in-person restrictions on abortion pill

 The decision is the latest shift in the polarized legal battle over medication abortion, which has only intensified amid the disruptions of the COVID-19 pandemic.
 It is certain to spur legal challenges and more restrictions in Republican-led states.

-Earlier this the year the FDA stopped enforcing the in-person requirement because of the pandemic.
-Under Thursday’s decision, the agency will permanently drop the rule, which has long been opposed by medical societies, including the American Medical Association, that say the restrictions offer no clear benefit to patients.
+Earlier this year the FDA stopped enforcing the in-person requirement because of the pandemic.
+Under Thursday’s decision, the agency permanently dropped the 20-year-old rule, which has long been opposed by medical societies, including the American Medical Association, which say the restriction offers no clear benefit to patients.

 Physicians who prescribe the drug, mifepristone, will have to certify that they can provide emergency care to deal with potential adverse effects, including excessive bleeding, FDA officials said Thursday.

-The change still means many more doctors will be able to prescribe the drug and Americans will be able to fill orders at thousands of pharmacies, including via online and mail-order services.
+The change still means many more doctors will be able to write prescriptions and American women will be able to fill their orders at far more pharmacies, including via online and mail-order services.

 The effect will vary by state.
 More than a dozen Republican-led states have passed measures that limit access to the pills, including outlawing delivery by mail.